gvwilson/thirdbit/src/fiction/iffy/index.md

 but in the squat blockhouse beside it where the industrial printer was sitting in quarantine.

-One corner of the blockhouse had collapsed in a tangle of masonry chunks and twisted foam steel beams.
+One corner of the building had collapsed in a tangle of masonry chunks and twisted foam steel beams.
 A rough-looking woman in a green and yellow vest was standing in front of its single door arguing loudly with two men in dark blue Marine uniforms.
-"An' *I* said I'll open it when Captain Kerse tells me to!" she said hotly, uncrossing muscular arms covered in silvery tattoos.
+"An' *I* said I'll open it when Captain Kerse tells me to!" she said hotly, muscular arms covered in silvery tattoos crossed on her chest.

 Two more Marines pushed through the crowd, a drone whining faintly over their heads.